 Dog Walking, Dog Obedience Training, Cat Socialization, Photographers, Publicity, Humane Educators, Animal Care and Cleaning, Bathing and Grooming Animals, Adoption Counselors, Office Assistants, Fundraising, Writers for the Newsletter, Running errands for supplies, animals to groomers/vets, putting up posters, etc.

 MEMBERSHIPJOIN US!
 Make a commitment to helping animals and receive your subscription to our newsletter, "The Pet Gazette".
-Annual membership is currently under some changes.
+Annual membership is a minimum $30 donation.
 If you are interested please send your name, address, and phone number, along with your tax deductible donation payable to: ICHS, 65 Haven Drive, Indiana, PA 15701.
 YOUR SUPPORT SAVES LIVES!

 COME VISIT US!